HackYourFuture/HTML-CSS/Week0/README.md

 - Slack
 - Trello
+- Github

-### Do you have a basic understanding of the following tools:
+### Did you do the following?:

-- Slack
-- Trello
+- Write an "hallo :hand:" in Slack?
+- Did you add a card to Trello with your name and added the link to your application assignment (CodePen)?
-- Our Github repository
+- Did you create a Github account?

 >If the answer to this is 'no', don't panic, you can always ask help in Slack, but before you do, please first try and see if you can find some information about the above tools yourself (hint: ask Google first).